 Intrasexual competition between males is probably best explained by other primates and animals that have to fight off competition in order to mate.

 For example, strong males amongst the monkeys, deer antlers, cocks, and beetles will only succeed in procreating after out-competing rivals by fighting them and/or controlling a colony of females.

 In modern society, those with material possession will use these to attract the opposite sex even if they lack heritable traits!

 The concept of intersexual selection explains the criteria females use to select the men they wish to mate with.

 They want men that can provide for livelihood, protect them from other males, and harbor Fisherian runaway traits such as

 prominent plumage, elaborate courtship behaviours, or extreme body ornamentation—are so strongly preferred by females of certain species that they will mate only with those males possessing the strongest expression of the trait.

-While females don’t usually make their choices by verbal communication of their male preference, they will exude physical and other signals such as body and cloth color choices, facial expressions, and other enticing clues.
+While females don’t usually make their choices by verbal communication, they will exude physical and other signals such as body and cloth color choices, facial expressions, and other enticing clues.

 Is dating in the 21-century evolving?

-Having changed from regulated dating 100 years ago to one-on-one interactions today, many now opt for online dating platforms to bypass incumbrances such as shyness and anxiety.
+Having changed from regulated dating 100 years ago to one-on-one interactions today, a growing number of young people now use online dating platforms to bypass incumbrances such as shyness and anxiety.